zilishen/documentation/content/nim/monitoring/security-monitoring/releases/known-issues.md

 {{</bootstrap-table>}}
 #### Description
-If you have Instance Manager 2.7 or earlier installed and attempt to enable both the API Connectivity Manager and Security Monitoring modules on the same NGINX Management Suite management plane, the API Connectivity Manager module will not load because of incompatibility issues with the Security Monitoring module.
+If you have Instance Manager 2.7 or earlier installed and attempt to enable both the API Connectivity Manager and Security Monitoring modules on the same NGINX Instance Manager management plane, the API Connectivity Manager module will not load because of incompatibility issues with the Security Monitoring module.

 #### Workaround